Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Conclusions

 This study has proposed a new user equilibrium traffic assignment framework for pedestrian networks, termed as UE-pTAP.
 The developed pTAP framework takes into account the impact of self-organisation in bidirectional walking streams through different types of pVDFs including symmetric versus asymmetric pVDFs and deterministic versus stochastic pVDFs.
 The proposed pVDFs were calibrated against controlled experimental data.
 Existence and uniqueness of the UE-pTAP solution is guaranteed when a symmetric pVDF is used.
 However, a solution for the UE-pTAP with asymmetric pVDF is not guaranteed to exist and to be unique because the asymmetric pVDF is not monotonically increasing.
 The UE-pTAP solution using the stochastic pVDFs provides a more realistic representation of the walking network dynamics than the deterministic pVDFs, consistent with what has been shown previously in the literature in the context of stochastic speed-flow relationships \citep{nikolic2016probabilistic}.

 The proposed UE-pTAP framework has been applied on both a small-scale toy network and a large-scale real-world network to demonstrate the impact of bidirectionality of walking streams on the assignment solution and how it is captured in the proposed UE-pTAP.
-We showed that while all the four types of pVDFs produce different individual link volumes in the large-scale network, the overall outcomes across the network are consistent.
+We showed that while all the four types of pVDFs produce different individual link volumes in the large-scale network, the overall outcomes across the network are consistent. {The presented modeling framework in this study is expected to assist transportation authorities to better understand and measure the impact of network modification on foot traffic patterns.
+The model can also be used for longer term planning of walking infrastructure to accommodate the increase or decrease in the pedestrian demand due to land use change.}

-A number of research directions has remained unexplored including extension of the proposed UE-pTAP to capacitated pedestrian networks and with queuing spillback, inclusion of realistic node delay functions at the signalised crossings and intersections, and a more aspirational extension to pedestrian DTA based on cell transmission model (CTM) or link transmission model (LTM).
+A number of research directions has remained unexplored including {application of more advance TAP methods such as OBA \citep{bar2002origin}, LUCE \citep{gentile2014local} or TAPAS \citep{bar2010traffic},} extension of the proposed UE-pTAP to capacitated pedestrian networks and with queuing spillback, inclusion of realistic node delay functions at the signalised crossings and intersections, and a more aspirational extension to pedestrian DTA based on cell transmission model (CTM) or link transmission model (LTM).
 Since pedestrian dynamics evolve very quickly in reality, using hourly static pTAP modelling would not be able to capture dynamic occurrences of many microscopic behaviours.
 Therefore, a development of a DTA framework specifically designed and formulated for bidirectional walking networks is quite timely and needed.